LAMiNATE Members

 Simone Löhndorf, senior lecturer of linguistics.
 Löhndorf’s main research interests are language development, semantics and semantic relations.

 Katarina Lundin, professor of language education specialising in Swedish.
-Lundin’s research concerns language in sports cLntexts and didactics with respect to grammar.
+Lundin’s research concerns language in sports contexts, grammar didactics and writing development in secondary school.

-Johan Mårtensson, associate professor of psychology.
-Mårtensson’s work focuses brain change during language learning, with ongoing studies into the effects of game based intervention on children with reading difficulties and virtual reality based language learning in adults.
+Johan Mårtensson, associate professor in cognitive neuroscience.
+Mårtensson’s work focuses brain change during language learning, with ongoing studies into the effects of virtual reality based language learning in children and adults.

 Mikael Novén, postdoc in Movement and Neurosciences at the University of Copenhagen and visiting research fellow in Logopedics, Phoniatrics and Audiology at Lund University.
 Novén uses electroencephalograms (EEG) and magnetic resonance imaging (MRI) to study the functional and structural networks of the brain and their reconfigurations while learning.